amirave/urp-terrain-toon-shader/README.md

   - *(cloned from URP/Shaders/Terrain/TerrainLitInput.hlsl)*
 - ToonTerrainPasses.hlsl: contains the actual calculations. i used here the same triplanar mapping and cutoff algorithms shown in the original video.
   - *(cloned from URP/Shaders/Terrain/TerrainLitPasses.hlsl)*

+You can always diff the files against their originals to see exactly what I changed